What Documents Do I Need to Make a Personal Injury Claim?

 The more evidence you supply with your request for compensation, the faster your potential claim is likely to be processed.
 Even if you are not yet sure whether you will submit a claim, it will work to your benefit to seek legal advice as early as possible so you know what sort of information you will need to provide.

-Get in touch with The Compensation Experts today and speak with one of our trained legal advisors to find out how we can help you.
+Get in touch with The Compensation Experts today and speak with one of our agents to find out how we can help you.

 Am I eligible?

 If you have been harmed physically in the last 3 years, due to someone else’s negligence, the short answer is yes.